aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 **Q: How to Insert Image into PDF?**

 **A:** We have two solutions to this problem for you.
 First and simple way:  you can use AddImage method of the PdfFileMend class.
-Check this (link).
+[Check this](/pdf/net/working-with-images-in-pdf/#add-image-in-an-existing-pdf-file-facades).

 And the second option is adding Image to Existing PDF File with next operators: GSave operator, ConcatenateMatrix operator, Do operator, and  GRestore operator.
 Follow the [link](/pdf/net/working-with-images-in-pdf/) and you will see a code snippet that shows how to add an image to a PDF file.

 **Q: How to edit the text in PDF?**